joahking/rails_ab_test/README.md

 Perform A/B Testing in your Rails app with ease.

-The framework is a combination of
+The idea is a combination of

 - minimal Code to support A/B Test versioning, is provided by this gem.
 - A simple Pattern to organize the code in views into separated versions for each A/B Test version.